Celebrate Self-Love Day For Mental Health On February 13th

 Take a break

-In the 21st century, many people have busy lives filled with full-time jobs, friend and family commitments, and social events.
+In the 21st century, many people have busy lives filled with full-time jobs, friends, family commitments, and social events.
 If it seems like you have no time for yourself, consider taking some of your responsibilities away for a day as self-love.
-Take a day off work, use your PTO, and take a free day to show yourself love and care.
+Take a day off work if your budget allows, use your PTO if possible, and take a full day to show yourself love and care.

 Practice your love language with yourself